frank-okafor/Bitewise-Operation-Test/README.md

 Now in her 15th birthday Amaka wants to play with those arrays again.
 She found the modified version of array A in the hard-drive but she forgot how to recover the original arrays from it.

 a.
-Help Amaka recover the original arrays
+Help Amaka recover the original arrays.
 b.
 Specify the classification of the algorithm used in terms of BigO.

 #### Preview